K1bbu7z/FizzBuzz/README.md

-# CSC207 Week 1 Lab Activity #1: Fizz Buzz sdgsiada
+# CSC207 Week 1 Lab Activity #1: Fizz Buzz
 Let's start off our exploration of Java with a classic programming challenge, Fizz Buzz!

 But first, let's get you your own copy of this codebase to work with.